WOODS: Benchmarks for Out-of-Distribution Generalization in Time Series: Additional dataset information

-This section details the preprocessing steps taken to bring the PCL dataset from its raw form to its final form used in WOODS.
-The raw PCL dataset contains data from 2 machines, PhysionetMI and Cho17 both used a BCI2000 system~\cite{physionetMI} while Lee2019\_MI used an undefined machine.
+\paragraph{Preprocessing} This section details the preprocessing steps taken for the PCL dataset.
+The raw PCL dataset contains data from 2 machines, Schalk04~\cite{physionetMI} and Cho17~\cite{cho2017} both used a BCI2000 system~\cite{physionetMI} while Lee19~\cite{lee2019} used an undefined machine.
 Both machines have different channels and sampling frequency characteristics.
 We take only the 48 channels they have in common and we resample the data to a standard sampling frequency of 250Hz for both machines.
 We then apply a bandpass filter from 0.3Hz to 30Hz.
-This bandpass filter removes frequency bands generally regarded as uninformative for the motor imagery task.
-Finally, we then detrend the data and normalize the data with a standard scaler applied to the channels individually.
+This bandpass filter removes frequency bands generally considered uninformative for the motor imagery task.
+Finally, we then detrend the data and normalize the three second recordings with a standard scaler applied to the channels individually.

-\paragraph{Domain information} The data from the different machines consists of data from disjoint sets of participants.
-Table~\ref{table:pcl_domain_participants} details the number of participants per domain and some demographic information; we put N/A for demographic information unavailable work.
+\paragraph{Domain information} Table~\ref{table:pcl_domain_participants} details the number of participants per domain and some demographic information; we put N/A for unavailable demographic information.
 Table~\ref{table:pcl_domain_proportions} details the proportion of samples and labels across domains.

 \paragraph{Architecture choice} For this dataset, we use a deep convolution network model as defined in work from~\citet{eegnet}.
 We use the implementation of the BrainDecode~\citet{braindecode} Toolbox.
 We chose this model because it is well recognized by the EEG community.
 It also has a smaller architecture that better fits the data amount and task complexity of the PCL dataset.
+The implementation is available at \url{https://github.com/TNTLFreiburg/braindecode}.